Javed Nasim

 Javed Nasim is a Pakistani politician hailing from Peshawar, belonging to Pakistan Tehreek-e-Insaf, who served as a Member of the 10th Khyber Pakhtunkhwa Assembly.
 He is also serving as Parliamentary Secretary in the Khyber Pakhtunkhwa Assembly.

 Political career

-Nasim was elected as the member of the Khyber Pakhtunkhwa Assembly on ticket of Pakistan Tehreek-e-Insaf from PK-03 (Peshawar-III) in 2013 Pakistani general election by taking 18080 votes against Awami National Party's Haroon Bashir Bilour.
+Nasim was elected as the member of the Khyber Pakhtunkhwa Assembly on ticket of Pakistan Tehreek-e-Insaf from PK-03 (Peshawar-III) in the 2013 Pakistani general election by taking 18080 votes against Awami National Party's Haroon Bashir Bilour.